 Acne takes a real hit on your self-confidence, and you may hesitate to engage in normal social activities when you’re breaking out.
-There’s a new natural pimple treatment that has promising results: cannabidiol (CBD).
+There’s a new natural pimple treatment that has promising results, and it includes cannabidiol (CBD).
 Derived from the cannabis plant, this compound has popped up everywhere in the last few years.
 It’s used to treat symptoms of anxiety, depression, all kinds of chronic pain, AND acne.
-Let’s take a look at how CBD is one way to treat acne.
+Let’s take a look at how you too can use CBD for acne clearing effects.

-CBD stands for cannabidiol.
+What is CBD?CBD stands for cannabidiol.
 CBD is one of the hundreds of components of cannabis, also known as marijuana, and it is often the second most prevalent ingredient in unaltered cannabis extract.1 While tetrahydrocannabinol (THC) is the main psychoactive cannabinoid found in cannabis, CBD is not psychoactive.2 It doesn’t cause the user to get “high” or have any other mind-altering effects.
 Related article: How Does CBD Help People?
 Rather, its products are made by extracting CBD from the cannabis plant and diluting it with a carrier oil or product.2 It’s gained a lot of momentum in the wellness world because it’s been shown to relieve pain, reduce depression and anxiety, alleviate cancer symptoms, help with acne, benefit heart health, insomnia, and much more.
 Cannabis contains two major plants: marijuana, and hemp.
 CBD from hemp will have little to no THC in it, while CBD from marijuana might have a lot.
 Since using CBD for acne relief is a new approach to skincare routines, you probably won’t find a ton of information on it like you would other compounds.

 Cannabidiol Is a Safe AlternativeAs the world of science continues to explore CBD’s benefits, some have worried about its safety.
 However, the World Health Organization states that CBD does not exhibit any indication of abuse or dependence potential.3 A journal called Cannabis and Cannabinoid Research also published a study in 2017 that showed CBD as having a “favorable safety profile.”4 In June, the FDA approved the first-ever cannabis-derived medicine for seizures called Epidiolex.1 Slowly but surely, CBD is creating a name for itself in the world of science and medicine.
 With this success, scientists have done additional studies to see how CBD can aid other conditions.
 Among them, acne has surfaced as one that CBD may positively impact.
 As with anything else here at New Phase Blends, we like to let the science do the talking, because that’s the only information we can really count on – scientific information!
-Related article: Side Effects of CBD Products Let’s get into the science behind treating acne with CBD.
+Related article: Side Effects of CBD Products Let’s get into the science behind using CBD for acne treatments.

 CBD for Acne: The Science Behind It AllOne of the most convincing studies done on treating acne with CBD is by the Journal of Clinical Investigation.5 In this study, researchers acknowledged the disappointing lack of curative anti-acne agents that currently exist in dermatology.
 Acne vulgaris – currently the most common human skin condition – presents itself in the form of comedones, papules, pustules, nodules, and/or cysts.
 These form when hair follicles are blocked with oil, bacteria, and skin cells.
 So, in order to successfully use CBD for acne, the treatment needs to address these issues.
 In previous studies, the endocannabinoid system, also known as the ECS, had been deemed a promising choice for therapeutic possibilities.
 This was because it regulated cell growth and exerted anti-inflammatory effects.5 The ECS is a part of your central nervous system that balances mood, memory, and appetite.6 It’s one component of your body that balances how you feel.

 An Interesting Study on Using CBD for Acne ManagementIn an article from the UC Davis Dermatology Online Journal, “the use of cannabinoids for the treatment of dermatologic conditions supported a broad spectrum of potentially useful applications.”7 When studying acne vulgaris, the study acknowledges that CBD suppressed sebocyte proliferation “via activation of transient receptor potential vanilloid-4 ion channels and exerted complex anti-inflammatory effects via A2a adenosine receptor-dependent upregulation of tribbles homolog 3 and inhibition of NF-KB signaling.”
 The study also highlighted that the use of a 3% cannabis extract cream had an effect on the sebum level and erythema in 11 patients with acne.
 This was measured in a comparative study where the users applied the cannabis extra cream on the right cheek twice per day for 12 weeks and found a significant decrease in sebum level in comparison to a control cream that was used in the same fashion on the left cheek.
 These results were measured by a photometric device.7

 Can CBD Be Used for Pimple Treatments?If you want to treat acne with CBD, you can apply CBD acne cream as a topical solution.
 It will help reduce the localized swelling, redness, and pain of acne blemishes.
 Over time, you will experience fewer acne blemishes, pimples, blackheads, and whiteheads.
 CBD acne cream helps to penetrate your pores and allow your skin to heal.
 I’d like you to remember, though, that just CBD isn’t enough to make your acne go away.
 The first step in a good skin care regimen is to clean your skin (we’ll get more into this below).
 Salicylic acid is a well-known acne fighting ingredient that does a fantastic job at cleaning out the pores.
 This treatment works for both facial acne and body acne.
 This is because body acne occurs by the same mechanisms as facial acne, and antibacterial and anti-inflammatory properties provide the same benefits.8

 Using CBD for Acne‘glow’ by New Phase Blends is a safe and easy-to-use topical cream.
 This is the latest approach to treating acne with CBD.
 It can be applied to the skin to help treat acne, foot inflammation, skin infections, bacterial infections, localized pain, etc.

 - Shower or wash your face.
 Make sure you start with clean skin!
 You want to remove any excess dirt, oil buildup, or previously applied lotions, and creams.
 Cleaning the skin is super important – obviously.
 Glow’s approach to treating acne with CBD involves pairing salicylic acid with CBD to help thoroughly clean the skin.